A Brief History…

 Lunches are held quarterly on the first Thursday of March, June, September and December at the Mulgrave Country Club, Wheelers Hill, Victoria, and often include interstate and occasionally overseas members.
 Attendance for March, June and September averages about 120, whilst our Christmas luncheon attracts about 200 members.
 Guest Speakers are arranged for each luncheon including the incumbent Managing Director and other GM-Holden Directors, as well as other speakers who are of general interest to our members.

 There are also groups who have regular meetings in other states.
 We can put interstate members in touch with these groups.

 A newsletter is mailed to members prior to each lunch and this keeps those unable to attend informed of current news and activities of both GM Holden and the Club.
-The Retirees Club is enthusiastically supported by GM Holden Management with “People” magazine being mailed to members.
-Special publications are often distributed to members attending our lunches, door prizes are donated and new cars are brought for us to see.
+The Retirees Club is enthusiastically supported by GM Holden Management with door prizes donated and new cars are brought for us to see.

 The Retirees Club is administered by a volunteer Committee responsible for organising lunches, guest speakers and newsletters.
 Committee members are detailed below together with their direct email addresses.

 Treasurer, Membership and Webmaster